That's TV can air 15 of 20 stations from studios outside local area - Ofcom

 He plans to use two central studio hubs in the Manchester and Glasgow offices to record news links for the local content broadcast in each of the 20 areas, in part so journalists have greater flexibility to focus on and deliver local content.

-That’s TV receives funding via the government’s local TV initiative, introduced in 2011 by former culture secretary Jeremy Hunt, which uses money from the BBC licence fee.
+That’s TV initially received funding via the government’s local TV initiative, introduced in 2011 by former culture secretary Jeremy Hunt, which used money from the BBC licence fee.
+However, like the rest of the UK’s local TV network, it is now self-sustaining.

 Ofcom said it took into account the Covid-19 pandemic, both in terms of the financial impact that means greater flexibility is needed where possible, and the changes in technology that meant conducting interviews remotely had no adverse impact on services across the TV industry.